MariyaBosy/COMP6721-GroupB/README.md

 ## Overview

-This project focuses on developing and training deep learning models for plant and leaf disease classification using Convolutional Neural Networks (CNNs) like MobileNet, ResNet, and VGG.
+This project focuses on developing and training deep learning models for plant and leaf disease classification using Convolutional Neural Networks (CNNs) like MobileNetV2, ResNet18, and VGG19.
 These models are trained on various datasets to identify and classify diseases in plants and leaves, contributing significantly to agricultural health practices.

 ### Files in the Project

-- `MobileNet_Mendeley.ipynb`: MobileNet model trained on the Mendeley dataset.
+- `MobileNet_Mendeley.ipynb`: MobileNetV2 model trained on the Mendeley dataset.
-- `MobileNet_PlantVillage.ipynb`: MobileNet model trained on the PlantVillage dataset.
+- `MobileNet_PlantVillage.ipynb`: MobileNetV2 model trained on the PlantVillage dataset.
-- `MobileNet_Rice_Leaf.ipynb`: MobileNet model trained on the Rice Leaf dataset.
+- `MobileNet_Rice_Leaf.ipynb`: MobileNetV2 model trained on the Rice Leaf dataset.
-- `ResNet_CCMT.ipynb`: ResNet model trained on a custom dataset.
+- `ResNet_CCMT.ipynb`: ResNet18 model trained on a custom dataset.
-- `ResNet_PlantVillage.ipynb`: ResNet model trained on the PlantVillage dataset.
+- `ResNet_PlantVillage.ipynb`: ResNet18 model trained on the PlantVillage dataset.
-- `ResNet_Rice_Leaf.ipynb`: ResNet model trained on the Rice Leaf dataset.
+- `ResNet_Rice_Leaf.ipynb`: ResNet18 model trained on the Rice Leaf dataset.
-- `VGG_Mendeley.ipynb`: VGG model trained on the Mendeley dataset.
+- `VGG_Mendeley.ipynb`: VGG19 model trained on the Mendeley dataset.
-- `VGG_PlantVillage.ipynb`: VGG model trained on the PlantVillage dataset.
+- `VGG_PlantVillage.ipynb`: VGG19 model trained on the PlantVillage dataset.
-- `VGG_Rice_Leaf.ipynb`: VGG model trained on the Rice Leaf dataset.
+- `VGG_Rice_Leaf.ipynb`: VGG19 model trained on the Rice Leaf dataset.

 ## Requirements